opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/devguide/event_function/mavenarchetype.rst

 Install maven archetype
 ^^^^^^^^^^^^^^^^^^^^^^^

-To install archtype, see :ref:`ref_maven_install`
+To install archtype, see :ref:`ref_maven_install`.

 Create sample FunctionGraph project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a sample java project using maven archetype use:
+To create a simple java 17 project using maven archetype use:

 .. tabs::